Improved care requires healthcare workforce increases

 Because it’s not only about care, but about who delivers that care:

-Diversity, equity, and inclusion are linked to health care quality, as cited by the Accreditation Council for Graduate Medical Education:
+Increased variety in providers are linked to health care quality, as cited by the Accreditation Council for Graduate Medical Education:

 • Health care quality is negatively impacted by disparate care

-• Health equity eliminates health care disparities
+• Health acceptance eliminates health care disparities

 Death rates by race and ethnicity